JacopoMangiavacchi/CoreMLTrainingPlayground/README.md

 This repo contains a Swift Playground that use SwiftCoreMLTools to generate the CoreML model and the Apple CoreML runtime APIs to train and inference the model.

-The Playground directly include copies of the references to SwiftCoreMLTools and SwiftProtobuf SPM libraries.
+The Playground directly include copies of the SwiftCoreMLTools and SwiftProtobuf SPM libraries.

 ## CoreML Trainable Model with SwiftCoreMLTools